Scripped/scripped.github.io/README.md

 5. <a href="https://scripped.github.io/streetpharmacies/">STREET PHARMACIES fan website </a> - fan website of a roblox group.
 6. <a href="https://scripped.github.io/typh/">CrispyTyph fan website </a> - fan website of an animator/artist.
 7. <a href="https://scripped.github.io/cupidsbow/">CUPIDSBOW fan website </a> - fan website of a roblox clothing designer.
+8. <a href="https://scripped.github.io/nawnii/">Nawnii fan website </a> - fan website of an artist.